cerbero90/laravel-enum/README.md

 php artisan enum:ts -a
 ```

-Alternatively we can provide one or more enums to the `enum:ts` command.
-Both slashes and quoted backslashes are allowed to specify the enum namespaces:
+Alternatively, we can provide one or more enums directly to the `enum:ts` command.
+Both slashes and quoted backslashes are acceptable for defining enum namespaces:

 ```bash
 php artisan enum:ts App/Enums/Permissions "App\Enums\PayoutStatuses"
 ```

-By default enums are synchronized in `resources/js/enums/index.ts`, however we can customize it in our `enums.php` configuration file:
+By default, enums are synchronized to `resources/js/enums/index.ts`, but this can be easily customized:

 ```php
 use Cerbero\LaravelEnum\Enums;